osmocom/osmo-e1-hardware/gateware/README.md

 Licensing
 ---------

-Most of the cores/HDL in here is licensed under one of the CERL OHL 2.0 license.
+Most of the cores/HDL in here is licensed under one of the CERN OHL 2.0 license.
 See the `doc/` subdirectory for the full license texts and refer to each file header to know the license applicable to each file.